kporemba/krystyna-poremba-capstone/README.md

 ```

-**GET /products/id**
+**GET /products/:id**

-- Get a product by id
+- Returns a detailed object of a signle product
+- id must be swapped out with the id of a product as found in the list of products

 Parameters:
-- id: product id as number
+- id: product_id as number
--

 Response:
 ```